 As an emergency veterinarian, I have certainly experienced “Compassion Fatigue” in my career.
 There are days in this job where it seems like everything I see is in critical condition, and every owner has a story that pulls on the heartstrings.
 Some days, all I can do is stay compassionate and supportive for them and their pets.
 But when I have my own things to worry about, taking on someone else’s can be draining.

 While caring for the needs of others is extremely important, balancing their needs with your own is critical.
 If you’re not happy and healthy, it’s hard to care for someone else!
 Thus, prevention of emotional, physical and spiritual burnout is key.
-Here are my tips for surviving the busy (and sometimes overwhelming) holiday season and heading into the New Year with you on your mind:
+Here are my tips for surviving the busy (and sometimes overwhelming) holiday season and heading into the New Year with you

 - Carve Out Time for You: I know, easier said than done; but as a multi-career working mother, wife, entrepreneur, volunteer, daughter, friend, etc. let me assure you that it can be done.
 Be sure to make yourself as much a priority as you do everyone else.

 - Get Some Rest and Manage Your Intake: Beware of yummy “feel good items.”
 It’s okay to have that delicious Gingerbread Latte occasionally, but having to have one can become a problem.
 Caffeine, nicotine, and alcohol can make you feel better temporarily, but are not the answers when experiencing burnout.
 Instead, make sure to get into bed earlier to wake up feeling well rested and with a more positive outlook.